databricks/sbt-databricks/README.md

 dbcApiUrl := // https://organization.cloud.databricks.com:34563/api/1.1

-// Add any clusters that you would like to deploy your work to. e.g. "My Cluster" dbcClusters += // Add "ALL_CLUSTERS" if you want to attach your work to all clusters
+// Add any clusters that you would like to deploy your work to. e.g. "My Cluster" dbcClusters += // Add "ALL_CLUSTERS" if you want to attach your work to all clusters or, if using dbcExecuteCommand, for running your code on all clusters
 ```

 Other optional parameters are: